eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignfolderApi.md

 <a id="ezsignfolderunsendv1"></a>
 # **EzsignfolderUnsendV1**
-> EzsignfolderUnsendV1Response EzsignfolderUnsendV1 (int pkiEzsignfolderID, Object body)
+> CommonResponse EzsignfolderUnsendV1 (int pkiEzsignfolderID, Object body)

 Unsend the Ezsignfolder